despeset/glitz.js/README.md

   --------------------------------------------------------------------------------------------------

   `glitz.js` is made up of three Classes, accessed via the global namespace `glitz`
-  ( Please note that we're still early in development so the API is definitely subject to change. )
+  ( note: glitz is still < 1.0, the API may be subject to rapid change )

 glitz.Engine
 ---------